sonatype-nexus-community/scan-gradle-plugin/README.md

     }
     modulesIncluded = ['module-1', 'module-2'] // Optional.
 For multi-module projects, the names of the sub-modules to include for auditing.
 If not specified all modules are included. modulesExcluded = ['module-1', 'module-2'] // Optional.
 For multi-module projects, the names of the sub-modules to exclude from auditing.
 If not specified no modules are excluded.
 This value is processed after 'modulesIncluded' if both are specified.

+    // For projects using multiple custom variants for the release distribution, a Map can be set with the attributes names and values to match the specific variant.
+See more at the section "How to Deal with Multiple Release Variants" below in this doc. variantAttributes = ['com.android.build.api.attributes.ProductFlavor:version': 'prod', 'other.attribute': 'other value'] // Optional, use it only when the plugin can't match a variant on its own

     // ossIndexAudit can be configured to exclude vulnerabilities from matching excludeVulnerabilityIds = ['39d74cc8-457a-4e57-89ef-a258420138c5'] // list containing ids of vulnerabilities to be ignored